scottgoering/HeaterMeter-wiki/HeaterMeter-4.2-Assembly.md

 1|1N4001|DIODE-DO41-7|D3
 1|1N5819|DIODE-DO41-7|D2

-**Step 4** Diodes.
-The rectifier diodes have a white line on them to indicate their polarity and should be installed so their white line matches the white line marking on the PCB.
-There are two different diodes that look identical once installed so be sure to put the right diode in the right place.
+**Step 4** Diodes. *There are two different diodes that look identical once installed so be sure to put the right diode in the right place.* The rectifier diodes have a white line on them to indicate their polarity and should be installed so their white line matches the white line marking on the PCB.

 [![Image](https://lh6.googleusercontent.com/-759JrbdBLEw/U67YHDOHoVI/AAAAAAAAB54/PUwcf773v4M/s640/IMG_2187.JPG)](https://picasaweb.google.com/lh/photo/Cwv8LaaUEculV24xZQsvk9MTjNZETYmyPJy0liipFm0?feat=embedwebsite)